 The forex market moves incredibly quickly.
 This global market processes nearly £4 trillion in currency every single day.
-If you want to stay ahead of the market, you need an STP broker.
+Users who want to stay ahead of the market may benefit from a STP broker.

-In this guide, we’ll review the 5 best STP brokers in the UK and explain why you should start trading forex with an STP broker today.
+In this guide, we’ll review the 5 most popular STP brokers in the UK and explain the benefits of starting to trade forex with an STP broker today.

-Many STP brokers charge a premium for their services, and don’t offer all of the tools you need to trade effectively in return.
-Thankfully, you’re not stuck with one of these sub-par brokers for ultra-fast foreign exchange trading.
+Many STP brokers charge a premium for their services and don’t offer all of the tools investors need to trade effectively in return.

-Instead, we focused our reviews on STP forex brokers that offer low spreads, powerful trading tools, and a wide selection of trading pairs.
-Here are our top 5 STP brokers in the UK for 2021:
+Therefore, we focused our reviews on STP forex brokers that offer low spreads, powerful trading tools, and a wide selection of trading pairs.
+Here are the most popular 5 STP brokers in the UK for 2022:

 eToro is one of the most affordable STP forex trading brokers in the UK.
 This brokerage charges zero commissions for CFD trading, and spreads for the popular EUR/USD currency pair are typically 1 pip or less even at peak trading hours.
 Holding a EUR/USD position leveraged at 30:1 only costs around $8 after swap fees.
 The platform offers CFD trading for 47 currency pairs, along with 14 commodities and 16 cryptocurrencies.